Advertising

 Biography

-Kris Kocurek (KO-SIR-ick) is in his first season as the 49ers defensive line coach.
+Kris Kocurek (KO-SIR-ick) is in his fifth season as the 49ers defensive line coach.
 He joined San Francisco after spending the 2018 season as the defensive line coach with the Miami Dolphins.

-Kris Kocurek (KO-SIR-ick) is in his first season as the 49ers defensive line coach.
+Kris Kocurek (KO-SIR-ick) is in his fifth season as the 49ers defensive line coach.
 He joined San Francisco after spending the 2018 season as the defensive line coach with the Miami Dolphins.

 With the Dolphins, Kocurek coached DE Robert Quinn and DE Cameron Wake who registered 6.5 and 6.0 sacks respectively.
 Quinn’s 6.5 sacks in his first season with Miami were his second-most in a single season since 2015.